CIA headquarters shooting: Execution

-Kansi was executed by lethal injection on November 14, 2002, at Greensville Correctional Center in Jarratt, Virginia, and his body was repatriated to Pakistan.
+Kansi was executed by lethal injection on November 14, 2002, at Greensville Correctional Center near Jarratt, Virginia, and his body was repatriated to Pakistan.

 Victims

 The two fatalities resulting from Kansi's attack were Lansing H. Bennett M.D., 66, and Frank Darling, 28, both CIA employees.
 Bennett, with experience as a physician, was working as an intelligence analyst assessing the health of foreign leaders.
 Darling worked in covert operations.

 The three people wounded in the attack were Calvin Morgan, 61, an engineer; Nicholas Starr, 60, a CIA analyst; and Stephen E. Williams, 48, an AT&T employee.

+Starr was the most seriously wounded victim; two bullets struck him and annihilated his shoulder, causing him to lose much usage of that arm.
+Starr later died in October 2024, aged 92.

 Memorials

 Central Intelligence Agency memorial wall

 Bennett and Darling were memorialized as the 69th and 70th entries on the CIA's "memorial wall" of stars in the foyer of the Langley headquarters building, although President Clinton, in an address to the CIA, attributed the two individuals as the 55th and 56th stars.
+His statement was read during a memorial service at CIA headquarters by the First Lady, Hillary Rodham Clinton.